Vic Katch

-Victor L. Katch (born April 11, 1945) is a former professor of movement science and pediatrics and a former American basketball coach and player.
+Victor L. Katch (born April 11, 1945) is an American former professor of movement science and pediatrics and a former basketball coach and player.
 He was a professor of movement science in the University of Michigan's Division of Kinesiology and an associate professor of pediatric cardiology at the University of Michigan Medical School.
 He was also the first head coach of the Michigan Wolverines women's basketball team, holding the position during the program's development from 1973 to 1974.

 Early years

 Katch was born in Hollywood, California, in 1945.
 His father, Kurt Katch, was a Polish immigrant who worked as an actor in more than 50 motion pictures and 100 television programs.
 His mother, Roma Katch, was also a Polish immigrant who worked as a stage performer, acting coach and dialect teacher in Hollywood.

 Katch graduated from Hollywood High School in 1963.
 He received bachelor's degrees in political science and physical education from California State University, Northridge in 1968.
 After receiving his bachelor's degree, he worked as a high school science teacher in Los Angeles and then Richmond, California.
 He later attended the University of California, Berkeley where he received a master's degree in physical educational and an Ed.D. degree in physical education.